-Before submitting a Faculty Purchase Request below, please refer to the following guidelines:
+Before submitting a Faculty Purchase Request above, please refer to the following guidelines:

 Works that you might see in film festivals and screenings are not available for purchase with institutional licensing or public performance rights, as those venues are meant to find distribution to the commercial market.

 Current documentary and commercial content, whether seen on television, in theaters or through streaming sites like HBO, Netflix, Amazon, iTunes and Hulu, are not available for purchase with institutional licensing or public performance rights.

 Many students may already have memberships to sites like Hulu, Netflix, iTunes and Amazon Video.
 If a work is available through these platforms, please discuss these options with your students.

 Streaming rights are expensive; please limit your requests to media that is required coursework.